 19. Sing at an Open Mic 🎙️ Night : 25th October 2018 we did a recky … well that’s what we are calling it after rocking up instrument-less and song-less!
 So singing at an open mic night takes preparation and planning.
 Who knew?
 So now I need to learn to sing a song and play an instrument 😂😂👊👊 How hard can that be?

 20. Go to Iceland : I think most people have the northern lights and swimming in a hot lagoon surrounded by snow on their bucket list.
+I bought a 4-day break with Megan in November 2020 but due to Coronavirus, this was again canceled.

 ✅21.
 Volunteer Work : 10th March 2020 I spent 2 hours in Morrisons chatting to people and collecting donations for Marie Curie.
 I spent the first half-hour feeling awkward and uncomfortable but everyone was so generous and people thanked me (on behalf of Marie Curie) told me stories of loved ones they had lost and some of their own personal struggle.
 It was a very humbling 2 hours.
 It is true you never know what people are going through.
 I’m keen to work with Marie Curie again, but as you can see from the date 2 weeks later we went into lockdown.